Compulsory figures: Early history

-Demise in 1990 and Modern Renaissance in 2015
+Demise in 1990 and modern renaissance in 2015

 The demise and revival of compulsory figures occurred, respectively, in 1990, when the ISU removed compulsory figures from international single skating competitions, and beginning in 2015, when the first competition focusing entirely on figures took place.
 Judging scandals and the broadcasts of figure skating on television have been cited as the reason for the decline of figures.
 The U.S. was the last country to include figures in its competitions until 1999.
 The elimination of figures resulted in an increase of focus on the free skating segment and in the domination of younger girls in the sport.
 Most skaters stopped training with figures, although many coaches continued to teach figures and skaters continued to practice them because figures taught basic skating skills and gave skaters an advantage in developing alignment, core strength, body control, and discipline.

 A revival of compulsory figures began in 2015.
 The first World Figure Championships (renamed to The World Figure and Fancy Skating Championships in 2017) occurred in Lake Placid, New York.
 By 2023, nine championships had taken place.
 Judging was done blind, after the skaters left the ice, and without the judges knowing which competitor completed which figure.
 Karen Courtland Kelly, 1994 Olympian and figures expert, who founded the World Figure Sport Society (WFSS) and organized its figures championships, was credited with revitalizing figures.
 By 2020, the championship and the revitalization of figures were supported by many skaters, including U.S. Olympian Debi Thomas, who competed at the 2023 Championships.
+Since its inception, The World Figure Sport Society has held 11 championships, out of which the most successful competitors are Shepherd Clark, with nine gold medals and two silvers, and Jill Albrecht with three gold medals and one bronze.
+The event is considered to be the most comprehensive figure event ever held, as it is a blend of historic figures, as well as new figures the competitors perform, as skating artists, with Fancy Skating, the final event, all on black ice, where the actual tracings may be seen clearly, so that the Fancy portion includes the visible evaluation of the smoothness of the patterns, positions, with emphasis upon a moving sculptural aesthetic.
+The "6.0" has been used in the event, to preserve that aspect of Figure Skating's history.